(T-Shirts, Mugs, Bags, Hats)

 Danielle’s latest song Breath was released on March 23, 2018.
 The song is dedicated to her Mom and all her fans, radio stations and everyone who has been involved in her music!
 She describes it as a song for those who lift you up.
 All you have to do is listen to her song Breath to understand that she is also talking about how her faith has played a strong role in her life.
 The video for Breath was nominated and won Carolina Music Video Award for best Gospel / Christian video for 2018.

 Danielle’s ultimate goal is to use her talents and life experiences to help others.
 While growing up in the state of Maine, Danielle spent time volunteering with Big Brother’s Big Sisters and spoke against bullying.
 Also known for her love of animals, Danielle adopted five cats and a dog from the local humane society while growing up.
-After graduating from High School at age 17, Danielle opted for a change in scenery.
-Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized.
-There Danielle has continued to help others by participating in and joining the local committee for the Walk to End Alzheimer’s, by volunteering with Sonrise Outreach, helping those in need at Christmas and by recently adopting two new cats.
-Wanting to be closer to Nashville, Danielle moved to TN in September 2018 where she plans to continue her career goals of writing and recording songs; all the while, pursing a future career that combines her background in music and music business to hopefully continue to make a difference in the lives of others.
+After graduating from High School at age 17, Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized.
+There Danielle continued to help others by participating in and joining the local committee for the Walk to End Alzheimer’s, by volunteering with Sonrise Outreach, helping those in need at Christmas and by recently adopting two new cats and two new dogs.
+Wanting to be closer to Nashville, Danielle moved to TN in September 2018 where she plans to pursue a future career that combines her background in music and music business to hopefully continue to make a difference in the lives of others.

 For booking or any other information, feel free to get in touch!